 Based on State Farm’s quick service, options to insure more than one person on a policy, and the cash value or money-back options, the company is the top pick when you're looking for life insurance that provides opportunities to both save and access your money while enjoying friendly, reliable service.

-Founded in 1857, the Northwestern Mutual Life Insurance Company is the largest provider of individual life insurance in the U.S. As a mutual company, Northwestern pays dividends to eligible policyholders.
+Founded in 1859, the Northwestern Mutual Life Insurance Company pays dividends to eligible policyholders.
 The company also has the highest financial strength rating of A++ (Superior) by AM Best.

-Northwestern Mutual offers 17 different plans, including term, whole, universal, and a blended life policy which is unique to this provider.
+Northwestern Mutual offers at least four different types of insurance, including term, whole, universal, and a blended life policy which is unique to this provider.
 Plans can be individual or survivor life plans.
 Whether you want to purchase life insurance to cover estate taxes upon your death or leave a legacy, Northwestern Mutual has options.

 For wealth transfer options, the Single Premium universal life policy allows you to put a lump sum into a permanent life policy to provide your beneficiary a tax-free lump sum death benefit payment.

-- Term insurance is available with level premiums for 10 or 20 years or to age 80 on convertible plans that may also give you the opportunity to earn dividends, which is not typical.
+- Term insurance is available with level premiums for 10 or 20 years or to age 80 on convertible plans that may also allow you to earn dividends, which is not typical.

 - The whole life policy offers a death benefit with level premiums up until age 65 or age 90 and the ability to build guaranteed cash values.

-- Whole Life Plus is the combined term and whole life policy that offers options including accelerated benefits and disability waivers.
+- Whole Life Plus is the combined term and whole life policy that offers accelerated benefits and disability waivers.

 Northwestern also offers a range of riders in addition to living benefits, some of which are noteworthy for customers ages 50 and above: